 Force Majeure: Event or circumstance beyond the control of Participants under which they are not liable.
-This includes Acts of God, including fire, flood, earthquake, storm, hurricane, or other natural disasters.
+This includes Acts of Godunavoidable or unforeseen accidents, including fire, flood, earthquake, storm, hurricane, or other natural disasters.

 Functional Acre: The single unit of value that expresses the assessment of quantity (acreage) and quality (function) of GRSG habitat or projected habitat through the quantification of a range-wide scale, landscape-scale, local-scale, and site-scale attributes defined in the HQT Scientific Methods Document.